beodw/web-chess-ai/README.md

 Run using 'python manage.py runserver' from root directory.
 A command line chess UI is also available in: web-chess-ai/ai_module/chess_game.py

+Note: Remove Django_heroku import from settings.py if deploying on a non-Heroku server.

 Requires dependencies listed in requirements.txt.
-Install using pip install -r requirements.txt
+Install using 'pip install -r requirements.txt'